 For the Whipped Mango Cream Frosting:

-- Pour 1 packet of unflavoured gelatine into ยผ cup cold water.
+- Pour 1 packet of unflavoured gelatine into cold water.
 Do not stir.
-Let sit for 10 minutes to allow it to bloom.
+Let sit for 10 minutes to allow it to bloom.1 packet unflavored gelatine, ¼ cup cold water

-- In the meantime, using a handheld electric mixer or a stand mixer fitted with the whisk attachment, whip 2 cups heavy cream, 2 tablespoons sugar and 2 teaspoons vanilla on medium high speed until you reach soft peaks.
+- In the meantime, using a handheld electric mixer or a stand mixer fitted with the whisk attachment, whip heavy cream, sugar and vanilla on medium-high speed until you reach soft peaks.2 cups heavy cream, 2 tbsp granulated sugar, 2 tsp vanilla extract

 Assembly: